SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Note: This is a building block function for *hideSplashTheme* and will normally not used on its own.

 #### *showSplashTheme(theme :: String, songHandler :: TypeUnion(String, FuncObj) := false, alwaysOnTop :: Boolean := true)*
 Themes are a collection of pictures or a GIF animation possibly combined with a sound file.
 Themes are maintained by the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#themes-editor). *showSplashTheme* opens a splash window according to the themes definition.
-If *songHandler* is not provided, a default handler will be used, but the song will stop playing, if the current application exits.
+If *songHandler* is not provided, a default handler will be used, but the song will stop playing, if the current splash window is closed.

 #### *hideSplashTheme()*
 Closes the current theme based splash window.